Aspen, Colorado: History

-The city's roots are traced to the winter of 1879, when a group of miners ignored pleas by Frederick Pitkin, Governor of Colorado, to return across the Continental Divide to avoid a Ute uprising.
+The city originated in 1879 when a group of miners ignored pleas by Frederick Pitkin, Governor of Colorado, to return across the Continental Divide to avoid a Ute uprising.
 The Utes were fighting to maintain possession of their land and communities.
 Originally named Ute City, the small community was renamed Aspen.
 The Aspen, Colorado, post office opened on June 7, 1880.
 Pitkin County was created on February 23, 1881, with Aspen as its first and only seat.
 The Town of Aspen was incorporated on April 1, 1881.
 In its peak production years of 1891 and 1892, Aspen surpassed Leadville as the United States' most productive silver-mining district.
 Production expanded due to the passage of the Sherman Silver Purchase Act of 1890, which doubled the government's purchase of silver.
 In 1883, the Apostolic Vicarate of Colorado's Bishop Machebeuf had the Reverend Edward Downey establish the first Catholic mission in Aspen.

 By 1893, Aspen had banks, a hospital, a police department, two theaters, an opera house, and electric lights.
 Economic collapse came with the Panic of 1893, when President Cleveland called a special session of Congress and repealed the act.
 Within weeks, many of the Aspen mines were closed and thousands of miners were put out of work.
 It was proposed that silver be recognized as legal tender and the People's Party (populists) adopted that as one of its main issues.
 Davis H. Waite, an Aspen newspaperman and agitator, was elected governor of Colorado on the Democratic ticket, but in time the movement failed.

+Railroads

+During the silver boom of the 1880s, two railroads raced to reach Aspen: the Colorado Midland, advancing westward from Leadville, and the Denver and Rio Grande, approaching from Glenwood Springs.

+By mid-October 1886, the Colorado Midland had extended its track to Aspen Junction (present-day Basalt) — located at the confluence of the Roaring Fork and Frying Pan rivers—approximately 20 miles from Aspen.
+In the same week, the Denver and Rio Grande completed its line into Aspen, becoming the first railroad to provide direct rail service to the town.

+The Colorado Midland continued construction toward Aspen, with track reaching Maroon Creek by December 1887.
+Progress was slowed by delays in the construction of a steel viaduct (Maroon Creek Bridge), caused by late delivery of steel, which postponed the arrival of Midland trains into the town.

+Despite these setbacks, the Colorado Midland ultimately completed the line, and in early February 1888, the first Midland train arrived in Aspen.

+Passenger train service into Aspen permanently ceased on February 24, 1948.
+In August 1968, freight train service into Aspen ceased.